A “property” gives you access to a “property” of an object. You’ve probably used properties before, now you’ll learn how to create them yourself.

 Stopwatch sw = new Stopwatch();

-int tijd1 = sw.seconds; // Mag niet, omdat field seconds private is.
+int time1 = sw.seconds; // Not allowed, because field seconds is private

-Another possibility is to set a field in a certain way.
+Another possibility is to set a field in a specific way.
 For example, we could make the stopwatch adjustable with minutes:

 class Stopwatch